alexerlandsson/search-filter.js/README.md

 </ul>
 ```

-The only thing you need to consider is the id of the input (default filter-search) and the data value of the items (default filter-value).
+The only things you need to consider is the id of the input (default filter-search) and the data value of the items (default filter-value).
 If you want to use you own id and data value, go to search-filter.js and change the following variables:

 ```javascript